Amaxophobia is the Fear of Riding in Cars and is frequently about specific types of roads such as motorways which may be ‘more difficult to get off’.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your amaxophobia problems prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Amaxophobia prior to commencing any treatment plans.

 Initial consultations are also available as part of our online therapy service.

 At Tranceform Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss any therapy treatments BEFORE proceeding.